Jump to content

 Key Dates of Our History

-1943: Evacuation of parts of the Stuttgart University of Music to Trossingen, lesson rooms in the Friedensschule
+1943: Evacuation of parts of the Stuttgart University of Music to Trossingen, teaching rooms in the Friedensschule

 1946: Establishment of the "State University Institute for Music Education Trossingen"